aregsar/softcoverdocker/chapters/how_to_use_softcover_docker.md

 In this article I showed you how you can use the softcover docker container to build, locally serve and publish your book or article to the softcover.io service.

 By using the softcover docker image, you don't have to deal with any installation and upgrade issues with the softcover CLI tooling.
 Furthermore you don't have to modify your development environment with additional tooling that you don't want to have permanently installed.

+### Softcover Documentation

+The softcover manual published as a softcover book can be found here[here](https://manual.softcover.io/book)

 ### List of Docker softcover commands